 - 1.3.
 The test vehicle shall be a new vehicle, or a used test vehicle for which at least all of the following components are newly installed simultaneously:

 - internal combustion engine;

 - driveline components (at least, but not limited to, transmission, tyre, axles, etc.);

 - brake components;

-- REESSs for EVs;
+- For Level 1A only: REESSs for EVs;

-- exhaust system.
+- For Level 1A only: Exhaust system.

-and any other component that has a non-negligible influence on criteria emissions, CO2 emissions, fuel efficiency and electric energy consumption.
+and any other component that has a non-negligible influence on criteria emissions, CO_2 emissions, fuel efficiency and electric energy consumption.
 For the new vehicle, or the used vehicle for which the above mentioned components have been replaced, the system odometer of the test vehicle D_s in km shall recorded.